Skip to Content

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-Once the balls are coated, they will last up to 7 days in the refrigerator if stored in an air tight container.
+These fun Mardi Gras desserts last up to 7 days in the refrigerator.
+Store in an airtight container.
 This means you can make them up to a week ahead of time!

 Yes, you can!
 Just be careful when you thaw them out as some condensation might form on the outside and the sugar colors might run.